dwiandhikaap/rawdog-md/README.md

 ## 👍 You might want to use this if:
 - You want to write your site content in Markdown.
-- You want to get started with writing your posts ASAP without caring much about config files.
+- You want to get started with writing your posts ASAP without learning much about the tool.
 - You want to cook your own HTML and CSS and then forget about it.
 - You want to host your site on GitHub Pages or Cloudflare Pages.

-## 👎 You might not want to use this if:
-- You want a full-fledged static site generator.
-- You have dynamic contents.
-- You need interactive UI.

 ## 🔑 Core Concepts
 - **Minimal Config**: rawdog-md is designed to be used with minimal configuration.
 Choose a starter template and immediately start writing your posts in markdown.